-The South-East Asia Center (SEAC) is a community-based, educational and social service organization building bridges of understanding and cooperation between peoples of Old and New World cultures.
+The South-East Asia Center (SEAC) is a community-based, educational and social service organization building bridges of understanding and cooperation amongst peoples of Old and New World cultures.

 SEAC’s more than 40 to 50 staff and some 100 volunteers provide cultural, emotional, and educational aid and social services to over 8,000 of the needy each year.